ADebor/adebor.github.io/about.md

 ---
 layout: about
 description: >
-  Antoine Debor is a PhD student in Intelligent Robotics at ULiège.
+  Antoine Debor is a PhD student in Neuro-AI at ULiège.
 hide_description: true
 #redirect_from:
 #  - /download/